Here’s what you need to know before sending money with Remitly vs TransferWise

 Both Remitly and TransferWise will let you use a debit card, credit card or bank account to fund your online account.

-TransferWise recently introduced a Borderless Account which will let you keep money in over 44 currencies.
-Funding it by bank transfer is free of charge but using a debit or credit card will attract a fee.
+TransferWise recently introduced a Borderless Account which will let you keep money in over 44 currencies for and transfer money later (or not).
+Funding it by bank transfer is free of charge but using a debit or credit card will attract a transaction fee.

 It’ll look similar to this: